layilin/SP23-33852/_annotations/book4.md

 143.359 Eurus.
 In Greek mythology, the east wind.

 [people] 143.360.
 Columbus.
-Christopher Columbus (1450/1451-1506).
-Sailed to the Caribbean islands on a voyage thought to be a route to Asia sponsored by King Ferdinand II of Aragon and Queen Isabella of Castile.
-Columbus made four such voyages, establishing a colony at Hispaniola, where he served as governor before he was briefly imprisoned for violent and incompetent governance.
+Christopher Columbus (1451-1506), a Genoese-born explorer.
+The purpose of his famed 1492 voyage was to discover a western route to Asia.
+He set sight on the island of Guanahani (in the Bahamas) on October 12.
+Columbus completed four voyages to the Americas during his lifetime.

 [place] 143.363.
 Lusitania's.
 Lusitania (now modern Portugal) was an ancient region of western Iberia inhabited by the Lusitani but also by other peoples, including Celtic tribes.

 143.367 imaginary woes.
-Grainger suggests that the symptoms he lists in the following lines (moping, silence, solitude, loss of appetite) are not real -- and perhaps feigned.
+Grainger suggests that the symptoms he lists in the following lines (moping, silence, solitude, loss of appetite) are not real and perhaps feigned.
 One should be cautious about diagnosing historical illnesses retrospectively, but these same symptoms would come to be described as "fixed melancholy" in the latter half of the eighteenth century.
-Often associated with longing for friends and for family, physicians diagnosed many enslaved Africans with fixed melancholy, and expressed concern that the illness would lead to suicide.
-Here Grainger suggests a link between the symptoms and the practice of Obeah.
+Often associated with longing for friends and family, fixed melancholy became a common diagnosis for the enslaved, and physicians expressed concern that the illness would lead to suicide.

 143.370 a conjurer's snake-mark'd staff hath struck!.
 This and the preceding five lines mark the beginning of Grainger's description of obeah, a complex of religious and medical practices designed to help the enslaved negotiate the hardships and demands of living and working on the plantation.
 By a conjurer, Grainger means an "obeah man" or obeah practitioner, who frequently were associated with snakes, lizards, and other creatures in colonial and European accounts.
-For more on obeah and how it was portrayed, see "Obeah" on this site.
+For more on obeah and how it was portrayed, see [internal] "Obeah" on this site.

 144.377 drowth.
 Dryness, thirst.

 144.382 sacred nine.
 The nine muses of art, literature, and science.

-144.385 laughing world.
-European descriptions of Obeah were often made with a mocking tone.
-This was in part a rhetorical strategy to defuse anxieties about the practice, and in part a strategy to represent European knowledge as empirical and therefore more serious.
-In light of comments about ignorance and fraud (line 384), chroniclers like Grainger set themselves up as the authorities who will debunk superstition

 [place] 144.370n Guinea.
 A region on the west coast of Africa that served as a center of the Atlantic slave trade.
 It included parts of modern-day Sierra Leone, Liberia, Côte d'Ivoire, Ghana, Togo, Benin, Nigeria, and Cameroon but is not to be confused with the modern nation of Guinea on the western coast of Africa.

-144.370n they can also do good on a plantation, provided they are kept by the white people in proper subordination.
-Interestingly, Grainger seems to suggest that obeah men had skills that could benefit the plantation.

-145.387 old teeth extracted from a white man's skull, a lizard's skeleton, a serpent's head.
-If the image of teeth taken from a white man's skull carries with it an implicit threat of rebellion and murder, descriptions such as these were nevertheless intended to mock obi and the practice of obeah by placing disaparate and seemingly trivial objects alongside one another.
-Nevertheless, in the wake of Tacky's revolt, colonial governments were concerned with the threats posed by obeah, and therefore regulated objects like the ones listed by Grainger.
-On 13 December 1760, the Jamaican Assembly outlawed obeah on pain of death "Any Negro or other Slave, who shall pretend to any Supernatural Power, and be detected in making use of any Blood, Feathers, Parrots Beaks, Dogs Teeth, Alligators Teeth, Broken Bottles, Grave Dirt, Rum, Egg-Shells, or any other Materials relative to the Practice of Obeah or Witchcraft, in Order to delude and impose on the Minds of others, shall upon Conviction thereof, before two Magistrates and three Freeholders, suffer Death or Transportation" (qtd. in Aravamudan 18)

 145.391 in a phial pour'd.
 In addition to referring to a set of practices and beliefs, "obeah" or "obi" also could refer to a charm that would protect or curse an individual.
 These charms were often made up of a combination of materials that were believed to have spiritual or sacred significance.

-145.391 leach.
-Physician.

-145.394-395 to poison they are infamously prone.
-Colonial and European accounts often associated obeah with poisoning to demonize it and portray it as a threat to the entire plantation system.

 145.406.
 Lucifer.
 Also known as Phosphorus.
 In Greek mythology, the bringer of morning light.